revault/practical-revault/messages.md

 #### `get_spend_opinions`

-Sent by an authorized spender when polling for watchtowers agreement regarding the spend attempt identified by `vault_id`.
+Sent by a manager when polling for watchtowers agreement regarding the spend attempt identified by `vault_id`.

 ```json